-Doosan Portable Power launches the G240: its first Tier 4 Final generator
+Doosan Portable Power (DPP) announced the G240WCU today, the company’s first Tier 4 Final generator.

 The G240 is powered by a 282-horsepower Cummins QSB7-G6 engine.
 The G240 meets Tier 4 Final requirements through the use of diesel oxidization catalyst (DOC) and selective catalytic reduction technologies, DPP says.